 Tom Parsons, Air bp’s commercial development manager, low carbon, gives the low down on sustainable aviation fuel.

 SAF stands for sustainable aviation fuel.
-It’s produced from sustainable, renewable feedstocks and is very similar in its chemistry to traditional fossil jet fuel.
+It’s produced from sustainable feedstocks and is very similar in its chemistry to traditional fossil jet fuel.
 Using SAF results in a reduction in carbon emissions compared to the traditional jet fuel it replaces over the lifecycle of the fuel.
 Some typical feedstocks used are cooking oil and other non-palm waste oils from animals or plants; solid waste from homes and businesses, such as packaging, paper, textiles, and food scraps that would otherwise go to landfill or incineration.
 Other potential sources include forestry waste, such as waste wood, and energy crops, including fast growing plants and algae.
 Air bp’s SAF is currently made from used cooking oil and animal waste fat.

 Jet fuel packs a lot of energy for its weight and it is this energy density that has really enabled commercial flight.
 Today, there aren’t any other viable options for transporting groups of people quickly over very long distances, so we’re dependent on this type of fuel in aviation.
-A return flight between London and San Francisco has a carbon footprint per economy ticket of nearly 1 ton of CO2e.
+A return flight between London and San Francisco has a carbon footprint per economy ticket of nearly 1 tonne of CO2e.
 With the aviation industry expected to double to over 8 billion passengers by 2050, it is essential that we act to reduce aviation’s carbon emissions and SAF is one way in which Air bp is doing that.

-SAF gives an impressive reduction of up to 80% in carbon emissions over the lifecycle of the fuel compared to the traditional jet fuel it replaces, depending on the sustainable feedstock used, production method and the supply chain to the airport.
+SAF gives an impressive reduction of up to 80% in carbon emissions over the lifecycle of the fuel compared to traditional jet fuel it replaces, depending on the sustainable feedstock used, production method and the supply chain to the airport.

 Air bp has announced collaborations with two companies: in 2018 the business signed an agreement with leading renewable fuel producer Neste, which produces sustainable aviation fuel made from 100% renewable waste and residue raw materials.
 Through this collaboration we are developing new SAF supply chains.